 Free government health care programs are administered by the Health Resources and Services Administration (HRSA).
 The government agency provides free or low cost medical care, even to the under and uninsured.
 Checkups, treatment, prescriptions, immunizations, and other services are available.
 More on Health Resources and Services Administration.

 Free food from assistance programs are offered by the state as well as federal government.
 Resources are also offered by local charities, non-profit organizations, and churches that partner with the government.
-All of these agencies provide free food assistance as well as groceries to those in need.
-In addition, savings are offered to families so they can get cheap groceries.
-There are many low or reduced cost food programs that have no income restrictions and that anyone can receive groceries from.
+All of these agencies provide free grocery food assistance immediately as well as groceries to those in need.

-Food banks and free pantries also help millions of people per year.
+Food banks and free pantries also help people today as well as millions of people per year.
 Many struggling families receive free food, hot meals and groceries from these non-profit run pantries every year.
 These centers help the low income, unemployed, working poor, and others make it through a difficult period.
 Many offer other forms of aid as well, such as clothing.
 More on food banks.

-Charities, churches and other organizations that offer financial assistance can sometimes help you with paying bills or debts.
+Charities, churches and other organizations that offer financial assistance or small amounts of money from the government can sometimes help you with paying bills or debts.
 Non-profit agencies, many of which are partly government funded, can provide rent help, run emergency shelters, offer free medical care, and provide other assistance to those who need help.
 Find financial help from charities.

 Free advice from attorneys is provided to over 5 million people per year.
 Individuals receive legal counsel and representation from a federal government funded program, the Legal Service Corporation.
 Over 900 law offices across the nation offer legal aid as well as give the low income advice from free lawyers as the result of the federal government grants.

 Government and non-profit loan programs support low income families, borrowers with poor credit, and those in need.
-Funds can be provided by a number of lenders to help pay bills, address financial needs, or serve as a sort term form of emergency assistance.
+Find assistance can be immediately provided by a number of lenders to help pay bills today address financial needs, or serve as a sort term form of emergency assistance.
 Find details on assistance from loans.

-Older adults and senior citizens including the elderly, spouses of seniors, and people over 50 have access to a number of assistance programs.
+Older adults and senior citizens including the elderly, spouses of seniors, and people over 50 have access to a number of free, immediate financial assistance programs for a hardship.
 There are government funded agencies that focus on their needs.
 Many older Americans require financial help for paying a portion of their medical bills as well as addressing other needs.
 There are also prescriptions, free home delivered meals and care, and transportation.
 Resources are available..
 Locate senior programs.

 Debt help is offered from non-profit agencies and other organizations, including government approved agencies.
 There are countless ways to get assistance with reducing or paying down debt, including medical billing advocates and credit counselors.
 For example, the National Foundation for Credit Counseling says non-profit certified specialists that offer free credit counseling services can have a 60% success rate.
 Also, learn about credit card hardship programs.

-Government sponsored job training and free child care subsidies
+Government job training and free child care subsidies

-Several federal government agencies are focused on helping people find a job or gain new skills.
+Several federal government agencies are focused on supporting people and helping them find a job or gain new skills.
 Today’s workforce is very competitive and employers are demanding certain skills or training.
-State and federal programs including One-Stop Career Centers, the Workforce Investment Act, and local employment centers can help the under and unemployed.
+State and federal assistance programs including One-Stop Career Centers, the Workforce Investment Act, and local employment centers can help the under and unemployed.
 Continue reading One-Stop Career Centers.